Whether you’re renting an apartment or buying a real estate home, it’s one of the most significant financial decisions you’ll make in your lifetime.

 Selling your home usually takes some time to find the right buyer.
 Many potential obstacles could come up when selling your home.
 For instance, you may need to lower the price to attract potential buyers if it’s not selling as fast as you need it to.

 Furthermore, if you want to sell your house quickly, you will usually have to pay a real estate agent (closing costs associated with this are also high).
-These reasons make apartment living an attractive alternative because all you need to do is find another apartment in you desired location and move out when your lease is up (see how to move-out of an apartment).
+These reasons make apartment living an attractive alternative because all you need to do is find another apartment in you desired location and move out when your lease is up.

 No Need to Worry About the Value of the Property